City-of-Bloomington/timetrack/docs/index.md

 <https://www.raspberrypi.org/learning/software-guide/>

-Since we'll be doing this for multiple cards, it makes sense to skip the NOOBS approach and go with an image burner.
-Etcher is a nice multi-platform one.
+Etcher is a nice multi-platform piece of software for easily transferring images.

 Download here:
 <https://www.etcher.io/>

 ![etcher screenshot]({{ site.github.url }}/assets/etcher.png)

+By default, the Ethernet interface will use DHCP and shouldn't have any issues connecting.
+If you want to adjust the connection method in any way, eject and re-insert your SD card (if it didn't show up right after transferring the image).

+Open **fullpageos-network.txt** *with an editor that supports Unix line endings* (not Notepad) if you want to adjust the Wired connection.
+Ignore any text about the Wi-Fi in here as it has all been deprecated.
+If you want to adjust Wireless, open **fullpageos-wpa-supplicant.txt**

-Once the image has been transferred to the SD card, eject that from your system and insert it into the RaspberryPi.
+Once you are finished, eject that from your system and insert it into the RaspberryPi.

 ![insert SD card]({{ site.github.url }}/assets/IMG_1015_l.JPG)